OwnYouLtd/docs/_docs/chief_technology_officer.md

 You get _stuff_ done.

 If you are this person - please [reach out immediately](https://calendly.com/nlongcroft-1/intro-call).
-Please attach you CV, LinkedIn page, or anything else that helps me get to know you.
+Please attach your CV, LinkedIn page, or anything else that helps me get to know you.